Technology during World War II: Rocketry

 Rocketry was used greatly in World War II.
 There were many different inventions and advances in rocketry, such as the following.

 The V-1, which is also known as the buzz bomb.
 This automatic aircraft would be known as a "cruise missile" today.
 The V-1 was developed at Peenemünde Army Research Center by the Nazi German Luftwaffe during the Second World War.
 During initial development it was known by the codename "Cherry Stone".
 The first of the so-called Vergeltungswaffen series designed for terror bombing of London, the V-1 was fired from launch facilities along the French (Pas-de-Calais) and Dutch coasts.
 The first V-1 was launched at London on 13 June 1944), one week after (and prompted by) the successful Allied landings in Europe.
 At its peak, more than one hundred V-1s a day were fired at south-east England, 9,521 in total, decreasing in number as sites were overrun until October 1944, when the last V-1 site in range of Britain was overrun by Allied forces.
 After this, the V-1s were directed at the port of Antwerp and other targets in Belgium, with 2,448 V-1s being launched.
 The attacks stopped when the last launch site was overrun on 29 March 1945.

 The V-2 (German: Vergeltungswaffe 2, "Retribution Weapon 2"), technical name Aggregat-4 (A-4), was the world's first long-range guided ballistic missile.
 The missile with liquid-propellant rocket engine was developed during the Second World War in Germany as a "vengeance weapon", designed to attack Allied cities as retaliation for the Allied bombings of German cities.
 The V-2 rocket was also the first artificial object to cross the boundary of space.

 These two rocketry advances took the lives of many civilians in London during 1944 and 1945.

 Medicine

-Penicillin was first mass-produced and used during the war (see Stabilization and mass production of penicillin).
+Penicillin was first developed, mass-produced and used during the war.
 The widespread use of mepacrine (Atabrine) for the prevention of malaria, sulfanilamide, blood plasma, and morphine were also among the chief wartime medical advancements.
 Advances in the treatment of burns, including the use of skin grafts, mass immunization for tetanus and improvements in gas masks also took place during the war.
 The use of metal plates to help heal fractures began during the war.